Renew California driver’s license in no time

 However, with the recent changes in the U.S. documentation policy, you should update your license to a REAL ID.
 This can only be done in person.
 As of October 2020, you will not be able to use a standard license to enter government buildings, board domestic flights or prove your residency status with a standard license.

 For maximum time efficiency, we recommend you set up your DMV appointment with DoNotPay.
-The web app for all browsers or iOS app will set up the appointment for you in a few minutes, and also give you details on what documentation to bring.
+The web app for all browsers will set up the appointment for you in a few minutes, and also give you details on what documentation to bring.